The Challenge in Quantifying Cybersecurity Risk

 Problems with FAIR

-The problem with FAIR, apart from its implementation difficulty, is that it approaches risk analysis by deconstructing a large problem into small problems, the solutions to which rely upon making guesses which it presumes will result in solving the large problem more accurately.
+The problem with FAIR, apart from its implementation difficulty, is that it approaches risk analysis by deconstructing a large problem into small problems, the solutions to which rely upon making guesses that it presumes will result in solving the large problem more accurately.
 This thesis is not only incorrect, it leads to a larger problem in that the sum of many small guesses only results in a larger aggregated guess.

 Instead of reducing the problem space, it actually expands it.